Xiaomi said that this division now has 300 employees, and it's currently in a "substantial development phase."

 Over the next decade, Xiaomi Corp. plans to invest $10 billion towards manufacturing EVs.
 This will mark the company’s largest overhaul and begin its venture into China's booming EV market.
 Lei Jun will lead the new standalone EV division.

-According to Bloomberg, Xiaomi will invest an initial $1.5 billion in smart vehicle manufacturing.
+Bloomberg, Xiaomi will invest an initial $1.5 billion in smart vehicle manufacturing.
 The company intends to ramp this up rapidly in subsequent years.

 Like Xiaomi, Apple has plans to enter the EV market in the future.
 Apple began working on "Project Titan" in 2014 with more than 1,000 car experts and engineers.
 The project focused on the development of an EV at a secret location near Apple's Cupertino headquarters.